Security Researcher Says Samsung's Tizen OS Is The Worst Code He's Ever Seen

 Needless to say, I am not surprised on multiple levels.
 First, that Tizen is insecure in addition to being slow and useless.
 Second, that nobody's taken a serious look at its security, since most people stop looking at it far before security starts to matter.

-Similar experience (Score:2)
+Similar experience (Score:4, Informative)

 Similar experience, I thought maybe I'd look up at Tizen apps "for fun" and after about a day or so I was certain it was not going to be any sort of fun!
 Well, unless S&M is your thing...
 And here is [thedailywtf.com] an educational article about the EFL libraries you get to use when designing native Tizen apps.